kaghog/sutLab/docs/population.md

 ### 1) Hannover administrative units

-- Use Shapefile of *SKH20_Mikrobezirke* which containing Mikrobezirke levels administrative units (390 areas that are similar in terms of population number)
+- Use Shapefile of *SKH20_Mikrobezirke* which contains Mikrobezirke levels administrative units (390 areas that are similar in terms of population number)
 - Put the following files into `/data/hannover`:
   - SKH20_Mikrobezirke.cpg
   - SKH20_Mikrobezirke.dbf